 Field-hunting tip

-Look in oxidized zones of arsenic-rich hydrothermal ore deposits country — that is the host setting where hydroniumpharmacoalumite typically forms.
+Look in oxidized zones of arsenic-rich hydrothermal ore deposits country, the host setting where hydroniumpharmacoalumite typically forms.
 If you start seeing olivenite, conichalcite, scorodite in float, you are in the right ground.
 Field specimens usually show a pseudocubic crystals habit, so train your eye for that shape before scanning the outcrop.